fcdoc/doc/en/flashduty/mixin/alert_integration/grafana.md

 Synchronize Grafana alert events to Flashduty via webhook to achieve automated noise reduction processing of alert events.

 ## In Flashduty
-You can obtain an integration push address through the following two methods.
-Choose either one.
+You can obtain an integrated push address through the following two methods; choose either one.

-### Use Proprietary Integration
+### Use Dedicated Integration

 When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.

 |+| Expand

-    1. Enter the Flashduty console, select **Collaboration Space**, and go to the details page of a specific space
+    1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
     2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
     3. Select the **Grafana** integration, click **Save**, and generate a card.
-    4. Click on the generated card to view the **push address**, copy it for later use, and complete.
+    4. Click on the generated card to view the **push address**, copy it for later use, and complete the process.

 ### Use Shared Integration